 DDS submits routine reports to DHCF of discovery and remediation to demonstrate systems for identifying any individual performance or system issues and evaluating corrective actions in response.
 DHCF conducts monitoring activities to verify the effectiveness of systems and to notify DDS of any actual or potential individual or system problems.
 DDS analyzes DHCFs findings to develop and take corrective actions.
 DHCF then examines the outcomes of corrective action to measure the effectiveness of DDS corrective action.
 Data is prepared and shared with the responsible staff within DDS for analysis and recommendations for corrective action.
-The responsible unit managers participate in monthly Performance Management Meetings.
+The responsible unit managers participate in monthly Performance Management Meetings with agency leadership with the purpose of discussing the performance on key metrics within the context of the entire service delivery system..

 This meeting brings together key agency members to analyze data and make recommendations for further analysis or action.
 The Performance Management Meetings focus on the integration of work processes and flow so that corrective action is sustainable and effective.

-DDS has a variety of databases that enable it to collect information on important outcomes related to the six (6) assurances under the waiver.
+DDS has a variety of databases that enable it to collect and/or review information on important outcomes related to the six (6)

+assurances under the waiver.
 These databases include MCIS (DDS Consumer Information System) and Provider Certification Reviews as well as excel documents for tracking other information, including mortality reviews.
+DDS also has access to the Chesapeake Regional Information System for our Patients (CRISP) which serves as the designated Health Information Exchange (HIE) in Maryland and the District of Columbia.

 Management reports and the frequency of reports generated from these databases were previously described in the quality improvement sections of Appendices B, C, D, and G. In addition to reports previously mentioned, there are a number of additional ways in which data is aggregated, reported, and reviewed that specifically facilitate the analysis of patterns and trends and the development of service improvement targets.
 In the District there are three primary external monitoring entities that provide valuable information regarding DDS performance serving individual participants.
-University Legal Services (ULS) serves as the protection and advocacy agency and periodically conducts monitoring activities for people receiving waiver services.
-DDS will continue to review the reports from DC Health and analyze the data of the reports, but will not assign issues/sanctions - unless persons are in immediate jeopardy.
+Quality Trust (QT) advocacy agency University Legal Services (ULS) serves as the protection and advocacy agency and periodically conducts monitoring activities for people receiving waiver services.
+The PCR monitors the provider's organizational performance and specific HCBS waiver services.
+The Columbus Organization investigates the death of people who receive services through DDA.
+Columbus Organization physician reviewers determine whether a death is preventable or not preventable after a careful and thoughtful review of all the records received DDS will continue to review the reports from DC Health and analyze the data of the reports, but will not assign issues/sanctions - unless persons are in immediate jeopardy.
+The